STEM Tutor Applications

 The Position & Job Responsibilities

 Our tutors offer one-on-one learning support to their fellow students in subjects in which the tutors have already excelled themselves.
-Our tutors also have the option of helping to facilitate our popular Pre-Exam Study Groups, Weekly Learning Roundtables, and MCAT HYC: Biochemistry groups.
+Our tutors also help to facilitate our popular Pre-Exam Study Groups, Weekly Learning Roundtables, and MCAT HYC: Biochemistry groups.

 Pay: Undergraduate tutors begin at $10/hour, while graduate tutors will earn $15/hour.

 Training: Tutoring Services tutors benefit from paid training and professional development activities while taking part in a collaborative community of dedicated peer and near-peer educators.
-Mandatory training for the 2020-2021 AY will take place in August just before classes resume.
+Mandatory training for the 2022-2023 academic year will take place in August just before classes resume.
 Tutors are also required to attend staff meetings (held monthly).

-Time commitment: Tutors commit to 4-8 hours/week, in addition to which they make time to attend three staff meetings per semester.
-We need tutors who can commit to working for a whole academic year (although the number of hours worked per week can be adjusted between fall and spring semesters).
+Time commitment: Tutors commit to 5-8 hours/week, in addition to which they make time to attend three staff meetings per semester.
+We accept tutors who can commit to working for a whole academic year (although the number of hours worked per week can be adjusted between fall and spring semesters).

 How do I become a tutor?

 - Fill out the online Tutor Application Form.
-(The form, which includes two short answer essay questions, will allow you the option to save and return to an incomplete application – to use this option, select “Save and Return Later” at the bottom of the page and record the return Survey Code generated.)
+The form includes two short answer essay questions and will allow you the option to save and return to an incomplete application (to use this option, select “Save and Return Later” at the bottom of the page and record the return Survey Code generated.)

 - Request a copy of your transcript be sent to Tutoring Services.
 (See instructions on application form.)

-- After a first round of review, applicants may be invited to schedule a short, in-person interview.
+- After a first round of review, applicants may be invited to schedule with us a short, in-person interview.
 (Held via Zoom during the covid-19 protocols semesters)

 Questions?
-Please contact Dr. Miriam Erickson, Tutor Support Specialist: firstname.lastname@example.org.
+Please contact Dr. Miriam Erickson, Assistant Director: email@example.com.